artscorestudio/contact-bundle/README.md

-# Artscore Studio Website bundle
+# Artscore Studio Contact bundle

 Contact Bundle is a Symfony 2/3 bundle for create and manage contacts in your Symfony 2+ application.
 This package is a part of Artscore Studio Framework.